December 14, 2022

 Power BI Consulting by FluentPro

-Power BI is a Microsoft product that brings the power of enterprise business intelligence and strength of data analytics to business analysts.
+Power BI is a Microsoft product that brings the power of enterprise business intelligence and the strength of data analytics to business analysts.
 We‘ve gathered a team to provide training and consulting in Microsoft Power Business Intelligence tools.
 Our main goal is to help you transform organizational data into business intelligence that translates into better business results.
 We have extensive experience in organizational implementations of Power BI, creation of reports, and panels of the last generation, automation of ETL processes, complex data modeling, advanced DAX calculations, customized and visualizations.

 - Benefits of getting help from professionals